 The advantage is that poker would be much easier to program than more complicated activities.
 In fact poker could be utilized as a proof-of-concept in the future.

 Imagine sitting at a virtual poker table, leaning down to take a peak at your hole cards, turning to order a drink from a waitress or seeing an all-in shove in 3D with every individual chip having depth.

-Of course we will have to wait for at least a little while because the consumer version of the Oculus Rift isn't scheduled to come out until late 2014 or early 2015.
+Of course we will have to wait for at least a little while because the consumer version of the Oculus Rift isn't scheduled to come out until 2016.